iamken1204/PixCraw/README.md

 Pixnet Crawler
 ================================

 Pixnet Crawler built on Yii2.0.

 How to use
 -------------------

-Link to index, type `?article=9%blog=6` to get blog links.
-Category number can type whichever you want.
+Insert whichever number you want to craw in input text area.

 Developing features
 -------------------
-Prettified view
-Craw all links: command `all`
+Better ux, e.g. crawling icon
+Improve stability